-Every question/decision put to a vote at a meeting shall be determined by a majority of the votes of the Group Chair of the meeting and members present and voting on the decision and, in the case of the number of votes for and against a motion being equal, the Group Chair of the meeting shall have a second or casting vote.
-No resolution of the Board of Directors shall be passed if it is opposed by all of the Non-Executive Directors present or by all of the Group Executive Directors present.
+Every question/decision put to a vote at a meeting shall be determined by a majority of the votes of the Group Chairman of the meeting and members present/participating and voting on the decision and, in the case of the number of votes for and against a motion being equal, the Group Chairman of the meeting shall have a second or casting vote.
+No resolution of the Board of Directors shall be passed if it is opposed by all of the Group Non-Executive Directors present or by all of the Group Executive Directors present.

-- 4.14.1 All questions/decisions put to the vote shall, at the discretion of the Group Chair of the meeting, be determined or by a show of hands.
-A paper ballot may also be used if a majority of the Directors present so request. - 4.14.2 If at least one-third of the Directors present so request, the voting (other than by paper ballot) on any question may be recorded to show how each Director present voted or abstained. - 4.14.3 If a Director so requests, his/her vote shall be recorded by name upon any vote (other than by paper ballot). - 4.14.4 The Board of Directors may agree that its members can participate in its meetings by telephone, video or computer link.
-Participation in a meeting in this manner shall be deemed to constitute presence in person at the meeting and thus entitled to vote. - 4.14.5 An officer who has been appointed formally by the Board of Directors to act up for an Executive Director during a period of incapacity or temporarily to fill an Executive Director vacancy, shall be entitled to exercise the voting rights of the Executive Director.
-An officer attending the Board of Directors to represent an Executive Director during a period of incapacity or temporary absence without formal acting up status may not exercise the voting rights of the Executive Director.
+- 4.14.1 All questions/decisions put to the vote shall, at the discretion of the Group Chairman of the meeting, be determined or by a show of hands, or if meeting is being held virtually (video or teleconferencing) via the associated electronic or verbal communication channels.
+A paper ballot may also be used if a majority of the Directors present/participating so request. - 4.14.2 If at least one-third of the Directors present/participating so request, the voting (other than by paper ballot) on any question may be recorded to show how each Director present voted or abstained. - 4.14.3 If a Director so requests, his/her vote shall be recorded by name upon any vote (other than by paper ballot). - 4.14.4 The Board of Directors may agree that its members can participate in its meetings by telephone, video or computer link.
+Participation in a meeting in this manner shall be deemed to constitute presence in person at the meeting and thus entitled to vote. - 4.14.5 An officer who has been appointed formally by the Board of Directors to act up for a Group Executive Director during a period of incapacity or temporarily to fill an Group Executive Director vacancy, shall be entitled to exercise the voting rights of the Group Executive Director.
+An officer attending the Board of Directors to represent a Group Executive Director during a period of incapacity or temporary absence without formal acting up status may not exercise the voting rights of the Group Executive Director.
 An officer's status when attending a meeting shall be recorded in the minutes. - 4.14.6 In no circumstances may an absent Director vote by proxy.
 Absence is defined as being absent at the time of the vote.